Table of contents

 Should I promote my company in the content I write?

-As a rule, no. Almost all of your content should be educational and helpful to your readers without going overboard on the sales pitch.
+As a general rule, no. Almost all of your content should be educational and helpful to your readers without going overboard on the sales pitch.

 You can, however, sneak some promotional material in there without turning off your readers by following the 80/20 rule.
 As long as you keep it 80% informative and educational, and 20% promotional, you won’t come off as a pushy used car salesman to your target market.